readthedocs/readthedocs.org/docs/user/single-version.rst

 Enabling
 ~~~~~~~~

-In your project's :guilabel:`Admin` page, you can toggle the :guilabel:`Single version` option on or off for your project .
+In your project's :guilabel:`Admin` page, you can change the :guilabel:`Versioning scheme` option to :guilabel:`Single version without translations`.
 Check your :term:`dashboard` for a list of your projects.

 Effects